henryl74/3d-artist-personal-website/README.md

 This site is aimed to advertise his services to video game companies, and people that may require of his services.

-Users will be able to find details about his rofile, work, and a there is contact information form section for the user.
+Users will be able to find details about his profile, work, and a contact information form section.

 ![Screenshot from amiresponsivedesign](assets/images/web-page-common-screen-sizes.png)